 Some outdoor cats might also catch communicable diseases.
-Plus cats might be chased by dogs up trees or onto rooftops and then become too scared to come home.
+Plus, cats might be chased by dogs up trees or onto rooftops and then get too scared to come home.

 There are any number of illnesses or physical injuries that can happen to cats when they’re outside.
 It’s a rough world!

 Unfortunately, humans do exist who will hurt and torture cats or even attempt to poison them.
 Others don’t want cats on their property and feel justified in hurting animals they find on their land.

 Some people will also steal cats in order to either get a free pet or to sell to someone else.
 Others use cats as bait to train dogs in dog fighting rings.
 Every year, there are reports of people using cats in cruel rituals or practices, especially around superstitious holidays like Halloween.

 While you love cats and would never intentionally harm one, not everyone is so kindhearted and caring toward helpless animals, unfortunately.
 Keep that in mind when you decide whether to let your cat out in public where strangers abound.